adunning/dissertation/source/06-reading-alexander.md

 Hunt suggests that the nephew mentioned in this poem might have been the Peter addressed in the versified version of *Corrogationes Promethei*, though we know nothing about him [@hunt:1984schools, pp. 12–13].
 This could just as plausibly be Peter of Blois, whose correspondence with Alexander is important for understanding the nature of his *De commendatione uini*.
 It is far more likely that the quotation of the couplet in *Sol meldunensis* is self-referential.
 Geoffrey describes himself as 'claustralis', and he must had had extensive access to Cirencester's library.
 There are only two figures named Geoffrey mentioned in the Cirencester cartulary who could have been active in 1246–60: one is master Geoffrey of Sanderwick, mentioned as owing rent to the house in 1240, who is presumably the same as Geoffrey of Morton, to whom the abbey farmed its chapels of Standerwick and Egford in 1208 [@ross:1964_1977cartulary, pp. 2:524–25 (nos.
 613, 614)]; he has no known institutional affiliation.
 The other candidate is Geoffrey Brito (recorded as Galfridus Britonus), who was not only a canon at Cirencester, but also Alexander Neckam's nephew.

 Geoffrey Brito's kinship with Alexander Neckam gives him obvious personal motivations for preserving Alexander's writings.
 Indeed, his personal living seems to have been somewhat dependent on the memory of Alexander, as suggested by the Cirencester cartulary.
 A document issued between 1215 and 1230 names him as a master, as well as the vicar of Milborne Port, located over a hundred kilometres away from Cirencester, though it is not clear whether he would have served this church in person [@ross:1964_1977cartulary, p.
-2:510 (no. 592), cited at xxxii; on the problem of residency, Ross cites @dickinson:1950origins, pp. 224–241; cf. @chibnall:1967monks]; he probably obtained this position through a relationship to Richard Brito, a royal clerk [@ross:1964_1977cartulary, pp. 2:499–500 (no. 578)].
-A Thomas Brito also made multiple gifts of land to the abbey [@ross:1964_1977cartulary, nos.
+2:510 (no. 592), cited at xxxii; on the problem of residency, Ross cites @dickinson:1950origins, pp. 224–241; cf. @chibnall:1967monks]; he probably obtained this position through a relationship to Richard Brito, a royal clerk [@ross:1964_1977cartulary, pp. 2:499–500 (no. 578)].<!-- Controversy involving him: cartulary, EEA. ---> A Thomas Brito also made multiple gifts of land to the abbey [@ross:1964_1977cartulary, nos.
 523, 524, 527, 528, 529, 636].
 It must have been a promotion when, between 1222 and 1230, Geoffrey was assigned a stall in Cirencester's church of St John the Baptist, in a charter given on Alexander's anniversary (presumably that of his death), specifically naming Geoffrey as his nephew and indicating the motivation behind the act as a desire to commemorate the dead abbot's anniversary [@ross:1964_1977cartulary, pp. 1:299–300 (no. 332)].
 Between 1230 and 1236, another charter was issued assigning him a messuage near the abbey, speaking in similar terms [@ross:1964_1977cartulary, pp. 1:301–2 (no. 336)].
 Both are witnessed by William of Blois, bishop of Worcester (where Alexander was buried), and John Walsh, abbot of Malmesbury, further hinting that it was in Geoffrey's best interests to foster the friendship between Cirencester and Malmesbury.

 <!-- 332